Roger the Dodger: Timeline

 1986: Nixon returns to draw Roger again, he moves to two pages and Roger The Dodger's Dodge Clinic is introduced.

 1992: Roger The Dodger's Dodge Clinic ends.

 April 1993: Roger's 40th anniversary is celebrated.

 January 2003: Barrie Appleby takes over after Nixon's death.

 2011: Appleby stops drawing Roger to focus on Dennis and Gnasher, and Roger's Dodge Diary is introduced alongside Nixon reprints.

 2012: Appleby resumes drawing Roger after Nigel Parkinson takes over Dennis and Gnasher.

 July 2013: Jamie Smart takes over as artist.

 April 2014: Wayne Thompson takes over as artist.

 July 2014: Barrie Appleby returns as artist.

+April 2023: Roger's 70th anniversary is celebrated.

 In other media

 TV

 Roger appears on the cover of 1994's Beano Videostars but not on the video itself.
 He also made a non-speaking appearance in an advert for The Beano along with Dennis and Gnasher, Minnie the Minx, Billy Whizz, Teacher from The Bash Street Kids and Biffo the Bear.
 As such, Roger the Dodger is yet to have been given a voice actor.